Why This Page Exists

 If you're choosing where to spend four years and tens of thousands of dollars, you deserve to know how the rankings you're reading were built.
 Every ranking site makes choices about what to measure and how to weight it, and those choices shape which schools appear at the top.
 We think you should be able to see ours and decide for yourself whether they match what matters to you.

-Hakia's rankings cover 1,704+ accredited degree programs across 20 technology fields and all 50 states.
-Every score comes from the same algorithm applied to the same federal datasets.
-We don't accept payments from schools to adjust rankings, and no member of our editorial team manually overrides algorithmic results.
+Every accredited program in our database gets a Hakia Score from the same algorithm applied to the same federal datasets, so a score means the same thing whether you're looking at computer science or nursing.
+We don't accept payments from schools to adjust scores, and no member of our editorial team manually overrides the algorithm.

 The Scoring Model